UNIX Shell Programming Course Overview

 • Data Analysts who work with UNIX/Linux systems

-• Security Professionals needing to understand shell scripting for vulnerability assessments or automation
+• Security Professionals needing to understand Shell Scripting for vulnerability assessments or automation

 • Research Scientists and Academics requiring advanced computing skills